-This exciting collaboration brought together Storycatchers teachers, who have used theater practices successfully over many years in order to generate dramatic material in a wide range of programs, with Creative Writing Department fiction teachers trained to use speaking and writing exercises drawing upon the acclaimed Story Workshop® approach originated by John Schultz and employed with students at all levels of development.
-Our primary goals were to improve oral and written skills of the students, develop team building capabilities, and enhance creative problem solving capacities.
+This exciting collaboration brought together Storycatchers teachers, who have used theater practices successfully over many years in order to generate dramatic material in a wide range of programs, with Department of Creative Writing fiction teachers trained to use speaking and writing exercises drawing upon the acclaimed Story Workshop® approach, originated by John Schultz and employed with students at all levels of development.
+Our primary goals were to improve oral and written skills of the students, develop team-building capabilities, and enhance creative problem-solving capacities.
 Mid-year, the students presented their initial prose stories in a musical staged-reading, effectively mixing prose, drama, music composition, and performance.
-This mixing carries a particular power to tap the many creative talents of the participants.
+This intermixing carries a particular power to tap the many creative talents of the participants.
 More broadly, this interdisciplinary approach clearly testifies to the power and potential of skills development through the arts.

-The stories you will read reflect the uniqueness of the students’ individual voices and cultural sensibilities, are vividly told with content permission encouraged by a truly imaginative approach developed through Columbia’s Story Workshop® process.
+The stories you will read reflect the uniqueness of the students’ individual voices and cultural sensibilities, vividly told with content permission encouraged by this truly imaginative blend of complementary teaching approaches.

-Our thanks go first to the teachers directly involved in the collaboration: Storycatchers’ Aimee Goluszka Stahlberg, who also serves as Program Manager, Storycatchers’ composer, Myron Silberstein, Storycatchers’ Music Director, Justin Callis, and Creative Writing’s Liz Grear and Jeff Toth.
+Our thanks go first to the teachers directly involved in the collaboration: Storycatchers’ Aimee Stahlberg, who also serves as Program Manager; Cheryl Coons, Assistant Program Manager and Teaching Artist; Storycatchers’ composer, Myron Silberstein; Storycatchers’ Music Director, Justin Callis; and Creative Writing’s Ashlyn Wheeler.
 We would also like to thank Meade Palidofsky, Storycatchers’ Founder and Artistic Director, and Executive Director Nancy McCarty for partnering with us to realize our shared mission of civic service.

 Columbia College Chicago